The method you use to apply depends on the type of course you want to study.

 If you want to study a full time undergraduate course (e.g. BA or BSc), you will need to apply via UCAS.

-If you want to study a taught postgraduate course (e.g. MA, MSc), or if you want to study part time or distance learning, you will normally apply directly to the university using our Apply Online system.
+If you want to study a taught postgraduate course (e.g. MA, MSc), you will normally apply directly to the university using our Applicant Portal.
 There are some exceptions to this which are listed below, along with the route to apply through

 - Teacher Training (PGCE) - UCAS Teacher Training

 - PG Dip / LLM Legal Practice (Full Time study) – Central Applications Board

 - Graduate Diploma in Law / Master of Laws England and Wales (Full Time study) - Central Applications Board

 - PG Cert Therapeutic Play Skills / PG Dip Play Therapy / MA Practice Based Play Therapy – Apply directly to PTUK

 - MA International Communication – Apply directly to the Geerte Hofstede Consortium

 To ensure you are applying via the correct method, please find your chosen course using our Course Finder, and then once on the course page, use the button marked ‘Click here to apply’ to be directed to the correct application method.